Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thi công bờ kè bến Phú Định gây nứt nhà dân - Ảnh 5.

-Mrs. Nam's bedroom wall has long cracks.
+The wall in Mrs. Nam's bedroom has a long crack.

 Thi công bờ kè bến Phú Định gây nứt nhà dân - Ảnh 6.

-Phu Dinh wharf embankment is under construction.
+The embankment at Phu Dinh wharf is currently under construction.

 Source link